SanderMertens/flecs/docs/FlecsQueryLanguage.md

 Note how both terms have the same `$this` source.
 Using the same variable ensures that both components are matched on the same entity.

-The following expressions show to use pair queries without and with explicit source:
+The following expressions show how to use pair queries without and with explicit source:

 ```swift
 // Implicit source